New York Pass and tourist cards: complete guide 2026

 How do the passes to New York City work?

-Let's now get into the meat of the guide, with anin-depth analysis of each tourist pass available for New York City.
+Let us now get into the meat of the guide, with anin-depth analysis of each of the available cards.

-We will look in detail at how each card works, what attractions it includes, who it is best suited for, and where it really pays off.
+We will look in detail at how each card works, which attractions it includes, who it is best suited for, and in which cases it really pays off.

 At the end of the article you will find a summary comparison of all the passes, useful for quickly orienting you in your choice.

-We will also open a parenthesis dedicated to public transportation passes, to see if and when they may be worth considering.
+We will also open a parenthesis dedicated to public transport passes, to see if and when they may be worth considering.

 New York Pass

-Includes access to over 100 attractions, all included in the price of the pass: top attractions, sightseeing experiences, guided tours, services and utilities.
+Includes access to over 100 attractions, all included in the price: top attractions, tourist experiences, guided tours, services and utilities.
 Everything.

 It is referred to as an all-inclusive pass, precisely because it includes virtually everything there is to do and see in New York City.